AngeloKandah/DuplicateTabCloser/README.md

 ---

+## Installation

+1. Clone this repo `git clone https://github.com/AngeloKandah/DuplicateTabCloser.git` into a folder of your choice.
+2. Make sure you are in that folder in your `cli`.
+2. Install Dependencies `npm install`.
+3. Build the project `npm run build`.
+4. After this is installed, you will produce a `/dist` folder.
+5. Then go to `chrome://extensions/` and click `load unpacked` and point it to that dist folder.

+---

+## Testing

+For testing I use [Jest](https://jestjs.io/).
+To run the tests use `npm run test` in your CLI and it will run the tets found in `tests/test.js`.
+Since this is a chrome extension, the jest environment also required [jest-chrome](https://www.npmjs.com/package/jest-chrome), which allows mocking functionality of all chrome API calls.

+---

 ## Options
 There are three options: moveTabs, effectTabGroups, effectWindows.
 There is also exclusions, which the user creates a list of so the extension knows to ignore urls that return true for the exclusion.